KyleWayneLaCroix/Chum-Archipellego/README.md

 # Pokémon Chum Archipelago

-This is a hack of Pokemon Crystal about me, my friend Brian college days, and unfinished projects.
+This is a hack of Pokemon Crystal about me, my friend Brian, college days, and unfinished projects.

+It was going to be a single gym leader swap, but it got out of control.

+I may make Christmas DLC, but overall this is now complete.

 ## Disassembly